ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 	- When you have read around 50 papers and still haven't found a suitable topic, I may give my suggestions.

 <!--  -->
-- The suggested way of doing research (for a beginner):
+- The recommended way of doing research:
 	1. Understanding the state-of-the-art methods and/or theories.
 	2. Identifying their major limitations (focus on the high-level idea instead of the details).
 	3. Attempting to address (one of) the identified limitations in a principled way.